Experimental study of the distributions of off-diagonal scattering-matrix elements of quantum graphs with symplectic

-We suspect that the discrepancies between the distributions for $S_{12}$ and $S_{1\bar 2}$ observed in the experiments and the random-matrix simulations originate from the fact that in the RMT model a Hamiltonian of the form~\refeq{Ham} is used in which $V$ is a full matrix.
+As mentioned above, we suspect that the discrepancies between the distributions for $S_{12}$ and $S_{1\bar 2}$ observed in the experiments and the random-matrix simulations based on the scattering matrix formalism~\refeq{Sab} originate from the fact that in the RMT model Hermitean matrices from the GSE of the form~\refeq{Ham} with a full $V$ matrix are used.
 This corresponds to a coupling between all matrix elements of $H_0$ and $H_0^\ast$.
 However, in the microwave network and quantum graph, only two vertices of one subgraph are connected to the analogue ones in the other subgraph.
 Accordingly, we modified the Hamiltonian~\refeq{Ham} entering the $S$ matrix, and set all entries of the matrix $V$ to zero except the elements with indices $(i_0,\bar j),(\bar i_0,j),(\bar j,i_0),(j,\bar i_0)$ for 5 values of $i_0$ and $j=1,\dots ,N$ with $N=200$ in the $2N\times 2N$-dimensional Hamilton matrix $H$,~\refeq{Ham}, that is, drastically reduced its rank.
-As demonstrated in the lower part of~\reffig{Fig9} then the agreement between the results from the RMT simulations for an ensemble of 300 $S$ matrices with $\tau_{\rm{abs}}=25$, the experiments, and the quantum graph numerics is good.
+As demonstrated in the lower part of~\reffig{Fig9} then the agreement between the results from the RMT simulations for an ensemble of 300 $S$ matrices with $\tau_{\rm{abs}}=25$, the experimental ones, and the numerical ones is good.